-- Children learn about famous scientists and how these people and their work have impacted on life. - Children feel confident to ask questions and use these as a stimulus to start experiments. - Children know the careers related to science and understand that they are achievable. - Through the Science Fair, children make links within the community. - Governors have high aspirations for the children. - Children develop an understanding of how science impacts on our lives on a daily basis and scientists are continually developing new technology including medicines etc.
+- Children know the careers related to science and understand that they are achievable. - Through the Science Fair, children make links within the community. - Governors have high aspirations for the children. - Children develop an understanding of how science impacts on our lives on a daily basis and scientists are continually developing new technology including medicines etc.

-Physical

-Education

-(PE)
+Physical Education (PE)